justintadlock/members/readme.txt

 I wasn't satisfied with the current user, role, and permissions plugins available.
 Yes, some of them are good, but nothing fit what I had in mind perfectly.
 Some offered few features.
 Some worked completely outside of the WordPress APIs.
 Others lacked the GPL license.

-This plugin is still a long way away from my goals, but it'll get there eventually.
+So, I just built something I actually enjoyed using.

 ### How do I use it?

 Most things should be fairly straightforward, but I've included an in-depth guide in the plugin download.
-It's a file called `readme.html` in the `/docs` folder.
+It's a file called `readme.md` in the plugin folder.

-You'll want to look over that.
-It's probably the most in-depth plugin documentation you'll ever read. ;)

-Now, open up the `/docs/readme.html` file included in the plugin download and read the documentation.
+You can also [view the readme](https://github.com/justintadlock/members/blob/master/readme.md) online.

 ### I can't access the "Role Manager" features.